Nina Simone: 1964–1974: Civil rights era

 In 1967, Simone moved from Philips to RCA Victor.
 She sang "Backlash Blues" written by her friend, Harlem Renaissance leader Langston Hughes, on her first RCA Victor album, Nina Simone Sings the Blues (1967).
 On Silk & Soul (1967), she recorded Billy Taylor's "I Wish I Knew How It Would Feel to Be Free" and "Turning Point".

-The album 'Nuff Said!
-(1968) contained live recordings from the Westbury Music Fair of April 7, 1968, three days after the assassination of Martin Luther King Jr. She dedicated the performance to him and sang "Why?
+Her 1968 album 'Nuff Said! contained live recordings from the Westbury Music Fair of April 7, 1968, three days after the assassination of Martin Luther King Jr. She dedicated the performance to him and sang "Why?
 (The King of Love Is Dead)", a song written by her bass player, Gene Taylor.
 In 1969, she performed at the Harlem Cultural Festival in Harlem's Mount Morris Park.
 The performance was recorded and is featured in Questlove's 2021 documentary Summer of Soul.

 Simone and Weldon Irvine turned the unfinished play To Be Young, Gifted and Black by Lorraine Hansberry into a civil rights song of the same name.
 She credited her friend Hansberry with cultivating her social and political consciousness.
 She performed the song live on the album Black Gold (1970).
 A studio recording was released as a single, and renditions of the song have been recorded by Aretha Franklin (on her 1972 album Young, Gifted and Black) and Donny Hathaway.
 When reflecting on this period, she wrote in her autobiography: "I felt more alive then than I feel now because I was needed, and I could sing something to help my people."

 1974–1993: Later life

 In an interview for Jet magazine, Simone stated that her controversial song "Mississippi Goddam" harmed her career.
 She claimed that the music industry punished her by boycotting her records.
 Hurt and disappointed, Simone left the US in September 1970, flying to Barbados and expecting her husband and manager Stroud to communicate with her when she had to perform again.

-However, Stroud interpreted Simone's sudden disappearance, and the fact that she had left behind her wedding ring, as an indication of her desire for a divorce.
+Stroud interpreted Simone's sudden disappearance, and the fact that she had left behind her wedding ring, as an indication of her desire for a divorce.
 As her manager, Stroud was in charge of Simone's income.
-When Simone returned to the United States, she learned that a warrant had been issued for her arrest for unpaid taxes (allegedly unpaid as a protest against her country's involvement with the Vietnam War) and fled to Barbados to evade the authorities and prosecution.
+When Simone returned to the United States, she learned that a warrant had been issued for her arrest for unpaid taxes, allegedly unpaid as a protest against her country's involvement with the Vietnam War, and fled to Barbados to evade the authorities and prosecution.

 Simone stayed in Barbados for quite some time and had a lengthy affair with the Prime Minister, Errol Barrow.
 A close friend, singer Miriam Makeba, then persuaded her to go to Liberia.
 When Simone relocated, she abandoned her daughter Lisa in Mount Vernon.
 Lisa eventually reunited with Simone in Liberia, but, according to Lisa, her mother was physically and mentally abusive.
 The abuse was so unbearable that Lisa became suicidal and she moved back to New York to live with her father.